matteo-castelli/ReVesicle/README.md

 `VMD_functions/check_flipped_lipids.tcl`.
 Stripped trajectories, where water and ions are removed are not generated, as defined by `-striptraj no`.

-`./ReVesicle.sh -d1 16 -d2 52 -js /scratch3/06415/tg857148/VIRION_2/vesicle/7_ReVesicle/STEP-4/STEP-4_empty_holes.js -dcd /scratch3/06415/tg857148/VIRION_2/vesicle/7_ReVesicle/STEP-5/STEP-5.dcd -xst /scratch3/06415/tg857148/VIRION_2/vesicle/STEP-5/STEP-5.xst -remove_lipids off -striptraj yes -run_steps all`

 **Example 3: Chaining ReVesicle iterations**

-To start a new ReVesicle iteration manually, after the previous one has finished, rerun `ReVesicle.sh` from the new iteration folder using:
+To start a new ReVesicle iteration manually after the previous one has finished, run `ReVesicle.sh` from the new iteration folder using:

 - `-js`  from the previous iteration `STEP-4` (`STEP-4_empty_holes.js`)
 - `-dcd` from the previous iteration `STEP-5` trajectory (`STEP-5.dcd`)